juttu-s/Recognition-using-Deep-Networks/README.md

 - Here, we loaded pre-trained weights from a file, froze the network weights and replaced the last layer with a new Linear layer with three nodes.
 - We also investigated the number of epochs required to achieve nearly perfect identification using the 27 provided examples.
 - We also visualized a plot depicting the training error.
 - Later, we used our images of alpha, beta and gamma to evaluate the classification accuracy of the trained network.
+Link to the folder https://drive.google.com/file/d/17tIHJPr8wvfiqQnRZGCUmp6Oya2NqxAc/view?usp=sharing

 ### Task-4
 - This task has been implemented in the **Task4.py** file.